aras-p/UnityGaussianSplatting/readme.md

 :warning: Status as of 2023 December: I'm not planning any significant further developments.

-:warning: The only platforms where this is known to work are "PC" (Windows, Mac, Linux) when using either D3D12, Metal or Vulkan graphics APIs.
+:warning: The only platforms where this is known to work are the ones that use D3D12, Metal or Vulkan graphics APIs.
-Anything else may or migth not work.
-There are known issues specifically with:
-- Anything related to virtual reality (VR, AR, XR, MR): [#17](https://github.com/aras-p/UnityGaussianSplatting/issues/17)
+PC (Windows on D3D12 or Vulkan), Mac (Metal), Linux (Vulkan) should work.
+Anything else I have not actually tested;
+it might work or it might not.
+- Some virtual reality devices work (reportedly HTC Vive, Varjo Aero, Quest 3 and Quest Pro).
+Some others might not work, e.g. Apple Vision Pro.
+See [#17](https://github.com/aras-p/UnityGaussianSplatting/issues/17)
 - Anything using OpenGL or OpenGL ES: [#26](https://github.com/aras-p/UnityGaussianSplatting/issues/26)
 - WebGPU might work someday, but seems that today it does not quite have all the required graphics features yet: [#65](https://github.com/aras-p/UnityGaussianSplatting/issues/65)
 - Mobile may or might not work.
 Some iOS devices definitely do not work ([#72](https://github.com/aras-p/UnityGaussianSplatting/issues/72)),